-For example, if you are promoting a new model car, set that promotional content as the Destination, and set up a funnel that includes the pages or screens that are likely points along different paths to that goal.
-While you set up the funnel in Analytics as a linear path, in this case, you can think of it as a container for the content through which visitors are most likely to navigate on the way to your goal.
+For our example, let's say you are promoting a new model car.
+So your website contains content describing the vehicle, providing technical specifications, sharing driver feedback, and finally, a page where users can select the options they want in their new ride.
+You've created a Destination goal on the design confirmation page, and set up a funnel that includes the pages or screens that are likely points along different paths to that goal.
+While you set up the funnel in Analytics as a linear path, in this case, you can think of it as a container for the content through which users are most likely to navigate on the way to your goal.
 You can include in the funnel your home page or promotional landing screen, search results, and the confirmation for building a customized version of the car.

-You can also use this report to see alternative enternace points for your goal.
-Move the Connections slider to the right to expose more pathways, and you can see things like how much direct traffic there was to your goal (bypassing the funnel steps), and whether organic search was taking visitors to promotional content or straight to your goal.
+You can also use this report to see alternative entrance points for your goal.
+Move the Connections slider to the right to expose more pathways, and you can see things like how much direct traffic there was to your goal (bypassing the funnel steps), and whether organic search was taking users to promotional content or straight to your goal.

 You can see how much traffic there was from your promotion to other related content, like the a brochure or specifications page.
 If there’s an unexpected drop-off after the first step, then there might be a fundamental flaw in the creative content, or something as simple as a broken link.

-You can also see where visitors loop back from one node to another:
+You can also see where users loop back from one node to another:

-- A loopback from search-results to the search page can indicate that visitors are not finding what they’re looking for.
+- A loopback from search-results to the search page can indicate that users are not finding what they’re looking for.